Golf in China: History

 Chuiwan, a stick and ball game with some similarities to golf, was played in China as early as 1000 AD, with evidence existing from the Song dynasty.

 The sport was banned up until the middle of the 1980s by the Chinese Communist Party as being too bourgeois.

 The first golf course constructed in China opened in 1984.
 It was the Chung Shan Hot Springs in Zhongshan, based on a design by Arnold Palmer.

 The first international tournament held in China was the 1995 World Cup at Mission Hills in Guangdong province.

 China's first regularly scheduled tournament was the 2004 BMW Asian Open.
 In 2005, the Volvo China Open was held in China, followed by the HSBC Champions in 2006.

 Despite a ban in 2004 that limits the number of golf courses in China due to environmental impact concerns, the number has more than tripled since 2004.
 At that time, only 170 courses existed.
 By 2009 there were almost 600.
 Around 2008, growth rate of the golf industry is 25 to 30 percent per year.
 In 2011, the rate was moderated by a much larger base, decreased to 7.5% (45 new courses).
 The number of courses rose further to 683 by January 2017, when the government ordered 111 of them closed due to water and land conservation concerns.
 At that time, all of China's province-level divisions except Tibet had at least one course in operation.

 At the 2007 National People's Congress, acknowledging that the construction of new golf courses is not only a waste of public money, but also an illegal use of space, Premier Wen Jiabao said to the Congress that contracts in building new golf courses should be highly discouraged.
 The government currently imposes a 24 percent tax on golf clubs.
 In October 2015, the Chinese Communist Party banned all its members from joining golf clubs among other displays of extravagance as part of China's anti-corruption campaign.
 Several months later, the party clarified its position in an editorial in China Daily, stating that party members were not to accept free memberships or rounds.

 Customer costs

 Green fees and memberships in China are often expensive relative to developed nations.
 Average green fees for non-members are usually at least US$100, and often far more expensive.
-For example, at the Tomson Shanghai Pudong Golf Club, home to the BMW Asian Open on the European Tour, the initiation fee $170,000 with $1,800 a year dues.
+For example, at the Tomson Shanghai Pudong Golf Club, home to the BMW Asian Open on the European Tour, the initiation fee is $170,000 with an additional $1,800 per year.
 Condos sell for $22 million.
 The green fee for guest golfers is $125 plus caddie on weekdays, and $180 plus caddie on weekends.
 At that particular club, however, out of the 700 members, 300 are from overseas.
-At Shanghai's Sheshan International Golf Club where such tournaments as the HSBC Champions is played, the initiation fee is $230,000.
+At Shanghai's Sheshan International Golf Club, where tournaments such as the HSBC Champions is played, the initiation fee is $230,000.